szabgab/rust.code-maven.com/pages/update-file-using-advisory-lock.md

 ---
-title: Keep you data safe using using advisory lock on your files
+title: Keep you data safe using advisory lock on your files
 timestamp: 2024-04-29T17:30:01
 author: szabgab
 published: true